Thailand - Girls Page 2

 From my experience of living in Thailand, around 40% are the head and shoulders of the elephant providing leadership, strength and direction.

 Of the remaining male population, 59% are elephants' arseholes.
-The ones who aren't even worthy or capable of being an elephant's arsehole become minivan drivers.
+And the ones who aren't even worthy or capable of being an elephant's arsehole become minivan drivers.

 As a tourist in Thailand whenever I saw a group of males drinking beer and whisky (a favourite pastime for Thai males) they would hold up their glasses and invite me over.
 I wasn't interested in drinking alcohol with them, but I appreciated their friendly gestures and the lack of aggression.

 After living in Thailand for a while everything changed.
-Before I go on I need to state that I've met some wonderful Thai men (the 40%).
-The Thai doctor who employed me for several years to teach his staff some English was highly intelligent, worldly wise, kind and compassionate to everyone he met.
+Before I continue, I need to state that I've met many thoroughly decent and kind-hearted Thai men (the 40%).
+The Thai doctor who employed me for several years to teach his staff some English was highly intelligent, worldly wise, and kind and compassionate to everyone he met.
 He is not the only one.

 He liked to drink and was apparently very social among his male friends but when he got home drunk he would beat her.
 This must have turned him on because after beating her he would also have non-consensual sex with her.
 Rape would be another word.